geoffreyl4412/github-tutorial/README.md

 After some edits on your README.md file, you should probably add your changes.
 Use `git add file` or `git add .` to do that.
 You can still edit the file after adding, but **remember** to add it again after!
 When you want to save, use `git commit -m "message"`.
 This makes a save file that shows the changes made from what you did after the previous commit.

+**Remote Repo on Github**
+To keep track of your commits, you have to make a remote repo on your github.
+After setting up your account and creating the SSH key, go and make a new repo on github.
+From there, the repo name **has** to be the same name as the repo you want to `push` into.
+After creating the repo, you should copy and paste the code for _pushing into an existing repository_ in SSH one at a time.
+The first one enables the repos to be connected.
+The second one brings your changes up to the remote repo

 ---
 ## Workflow & Commands